sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 ??? success "Answer"

 	Many toolsets have dependencies toward different, sometimes incompatible libraries.
-Packaging each tool independently and loading them separately circumvents this as you only load what you need, and you can always unload a toolset if you need to load another, incompatible, toolset.
+Packaging each tool independently and loading them separately circumvents this, as you only load what you need, and you can always unload a toolset if you need to load another, incompatible, toolset.

 Modules are managed with the `module` command.